-New to the post last October, he has already taken on a pivotal community role.
+New to the in October 2019, he has already taken on a pivotal community role.
 Now, staying connected and helping each other feels more important than ever.
 He says: “St Luke’s was built in 1824 as a modern replacement for the medieval parish church that is now known as Chelsea Old Church.

 Christ Church was built in 1839.
 Year round, we offer lots of services.
 To list a few: many baptisms, weddings, funerals and memorial services in both churches.
 Café Portico operates at St Luke’s, offering tasty and affordable snacks and meals, and is a peaceful haven for many locals and hospital visitors.
 With Sunday worship now suspended nationally, we are working hard to help people continue in prayer and worship at this difficult time.
 We are keeping the church open as much as possible, with opening times and resources for prayer on our website, and providing videos of services.
 We hope to keep our church halls open as far as possible, aware that the homeless shelter and the many 12-step groups who use our space need it more than ever.
 We have also been hugely grateful for the response of our congregation in supporting one another and other friends and neighbours.